Viktor-hash/EU-Data-Analysis/README.md

 ### Temporary choice

-It seems like after considering the different responses I decided to have a try with the TOPSIS technique first on a limited amount of criterias.
+I m going with my own ranking function as the other method are not specific and simple enough.

+The function will look like something like this for two criterias of one alternative (e.g earnings and tax):

+w(x) = weight of x
+w(y) = weight of y
+x = earnings criteria
+y = tax criteria

+for every criteria (I am taking x as an example here):
+- if preference is LOW then we do x = 1/x
+- if preference is MID then we do x = 1/abs(x - mean(allAlternativeOfx))

+f(x,y) = w(x) * x + w(y) * y

+Doing this for every alternatives will give a ranking that can be sorted by descending order.

 ## Application

-### TOPSIS method

-#### Criterias/Weights
+#### Perference/Weights

-The weight will be evaluate with the following values :
+The weight will be evaluated by the following values :
+- HIGH
+- MID
+- LOW
-- MAX = 4
+- NEUTRAL

+The preference will be evaluated by the following values :
-- HIGH = 3
+- HIGH
-- MEDIUM = 2
+- MID
-- LOW = 1
+- LOW

-The following criterias will be asked :
+The following preferences/weights will be asked :

 I. Economic Factors